enti-re/Calculator/README.md

 # Calculator
-A simple Working calculator (WebDev)
+A simple Working calculator (WebDev) with Keyboard Input